-Walking around Pallotti house would give you a feeling of how the large houses of Goa used to be.
-A peculiar thing I noticed was the use of waste water to feed the plants, something that ensures that no waste water goes waste.
+Walking around Pallotti’s house would give you a feeling of how the large houses of Goa used to be.
+A peculiar thing I noticed was the use of wastewater to feed the plants.
+Something that ensures that no wastewater goes to waste.
 There is also a fruit orchard almost in every house here.

-We walked passed well-maintained houses in typical Goan architecture.
+We walked past well-maintained houses in typical Goan architecture.
 Most houses have narrow main gates guarded by lions on both sides.
-A few steps leading to the red balcao, shell windows in beautiful shapes, laterite wells, and slanted red roofs come together in unique combination in each house.
+A few steps leading to the red Balcao, shell windows in beautiful shapes, laterite wells, and slanted red roofs come together in a unique combination in each house.
 Even if there is no one to guide you, you can walk around admiring these houses.

 Dovornem – The rest points

-Many of these structures can be seen around Assagao.
-How well planned our trade routes were even if they just connected to the next big town and goods carried were mostly delicate flowers.
+Many of these structures can be seen around the village.
+How well planned our trade routes were even if they just connected to the next big town and goods carried were mostly the delicate flowers.

 Felly & Valencio showed a lot of berry trees.
 They could recognize most of which can be eaten.
 I remember I had written about Churna berry in my post on fruits of Goa.
 It was here that I first saw the tree.
-Apparently, Assagao has 8-10 different varieties of berries that can be eaten.
+Apparently, the village has 8-10 different varieties of berries that can be eaten.
 Now it would be another task to learn to identify them.
-If berries are there, birds can’t be too far, but we would come back for birding another day.
+If berries are there, birds can’t be too far.
+We would come back for birding another day.
 However, I did manage to catch this bird on a tree.

 Every village in Goa has a church at its center.
 Assagao has it on a slight hill – a lovely church in pristine white.
 Actually, they always look lovely.

-Now the interesting bit about the cemetery at St Cajetan church I was told is that it has different classes of graves.
-Social hierarchy following you even after your death may be unique to Assagao.
+Now the interesting bit about the cemetery at St Cajetan Church I was told is that it has different classes of graves.
+Social hierarchy following you even after your death may be unique to the village.

 We went inside the rectory – the house attached to the church and I saw some lovely doors.
 Interesting staircases led to the first floor.
 Here long corridors had a dash of color added to their ambiance with few rows of stained glasses.

-We entered the church from the first floor and from the top, the little church in blue looked beautiful.
+We entered the church from the first floor.
+From the top, the little church in blue looked beautiful.
 Now that I was on the upper floor, I could see the wooden roof more closely with stars carved on it.
 I wonder how it would look with some backlighting.

-St Cajetan Church at Assagao dates back to 1776 CE.
-It is one of 23 churches built by Portuguese in Bardez to spread Christianity.
+St Cajetan Church in the village dates back to 1776 CE.
+It is one of 23 churches built by the Portuguese in Bardez to spread Christianity.
 The church bell that was installed in 1910 CE weighs 460 kgs.
-It was made in England, transported to Murmugao port in Goa.
+It was made in England, transported to Mormugao Port in Goa.
 From there it was ported to Chapora from where it reached this Church.

 On the way, we stopped at the house where the Bollywood film Finding Fanny was shot.
-We stopped at Felly’s home and saw his open air Spa.
-As I walked back to the car, I felt I have had an intimate conversation with Assagao.
+We stopped at Felly’s home and saw his open-air Spa.
+As I walked back to the car, I felt I have had an intimate conversation with the village.

-However, it is the lovely old trees of this lovely village that I would remember the most and this is what I would come back to Assagao for.
+However, it is the lovely old trees of this lovely village that I would remember the most.
+That is what I would come back to the village for.

-Assagao is home to a few designer stores, restaurants and yoga studios.
+The village is home to a few designer stores, restaurants, studios, and some interesting hotels in Goa.

 Thank you Assagao